acord-robotics/stellarios/manacaster-opening-act.md

 *Out in space, near a planet<sup>[8](#8)</sup>, a red box is located.
 The minimap in the top-right-hand-corner shows a red icon that's flashing from dark red to light red - this is how we know it's an artifact." <br/>*

-*Another speech bubble appears, this time it's the ship's console CPU (sort of like the tutorial)*<br/>
+*Another speech bubble appears, this time it's the ship's console CPU (sort of like the tutorial).
+The speech bubble is different for the tutorial sections*<br/>

-<center> CONSOLE CPU </center>
+<center> CONSOLE CPU (Tut.<sup>[9](#9)</sup>) </center>
-<center> "Let's run through the controls quickly, shall we?" <br/> "The traditional controls that you probably learnt in the academy, W,A,S,D apply here.
-The map of your location is shown at the top right-hand corner of the display, however it is also available on your ship's display. </center>
+<center> "Let's run through the controls quickly, shall we?" <br/> <br/> "The traditional controls that you probably learnt in the academy, W,A,S,D apply here.
+The map of your location is shown at the top right-hand corner of the display, however it is also available on your ship's display." <br/><br/> "The flashing icons show special artifacts or mission objectives, while the circles show heavenly bodies like planets and comets, green icons show friendly ships and red icons show enemy ships." <br/>  </center>

 # Footnotes
 ###### 1